-This prospective analysis included 390 patients undergoing operation between 2017 and 2018 in Al-Thawra Hospital, with indwelling urinary catheters were analyzed for UTI and antibiogram susceptibility, 258 male and 132 female, aged 5 to 80 years.
-Clinical and demographic data and factors effect UTIs were collected in the standard questionnaire.
-First, the sample was obtained after removal of the catheter; or, in patients with a clinical indication for ongoing catheterization, a sample was obtained after a new catheter has been placed.
-Then the samples were cultured in blood agar and MacConkey agar aerobically; cultures were then examined for significant possible bacterial pathogens of UTIs.
-Possible bacterial pathogens were isolated and identified by standard laboratory techniques, and microbial sensitivity testing was carried out by disc diffusion method.
-The antibiotics employed in this study were: Aztreonam, Amoxicillin, Amikacin, Augmentin, Ciprofloxacin, Clarithromycin, Cotrimoxazole, Ceftriaxone, Cefixime, Ceftazidime, Cefotaxime, Gentamicin, Imipenem, Nalidixic acid, Nitrofurantoin, Norfloxacin, Penicillin, Erythromycin, Rifampicin and Vancomycin (Oxide, USA).
+The study design was an active prospective follow-up study.
+All patients undergoing surgery between 2017 and 2018 at Al-Thawra Hospital, who agree to participate in the study, were targeted.
+During the study time period, 390 patients who underwent surgery with indwelling urinary catheters were included in the study.
+They are 258 male and 132 female, between the ages of 5 and 80 years old.
+Clinical and demographic data, factors affecting urinary tract infection and operational characteristics data as a type of surgery (elective surgery, emergency surgery, etc.), types of catheters, duration of catheter, etc. for each post-operative patient were collected.
+After that, a urine sample was obtained (midstream) after the catheter was removed; or, in patients with a clinical indication of continuous catheterization, a sample was obtained after the obtaining of a new catheter.
+After that the samples were cultured in blood agar and MacConkey agar aerobically; cultures were then examined for significant possible bacterial pathogens of UTIs.
+Possible bacterial pathogens were isolated and identified by standard laboratory techniques, and microbial sensitivity testing was carried out by disc diffusion method as described by Clinical and Laboratory Standards Institute (CLSI)15.

+The antibiotics employed in this study were: Aztreonam, Amoxicillin, Amikacin, Augmentin, Ampicillin, Ciprofloxacin, Clarithromycin, Cotrimoxazole, Ceftriaxone, Cefixime, Ceftazidime, Cefotaxime, Cefepime, Gentamicin, Imipenem, Nalidixic acid, Nitrofurantoin, Norfloxacin, Penicillin, Erythromycin, Rifampicin and Vancomycin (Oxide, USA).
 Inhibition zone was measured after 24 h of incubation at 37°C. The experiments of each antibiotic were performed in triplicate.
-The results were interpreted according to Clinical and Laboratory Standards Institute (CLSI) methodology 15.
-Also operative characteristics associated with postoperative UTI were analysis.
+The results were interpreted according to Clinical and Laboratory Standards Institute (CLSI) methodology15.